matteofiorini92/LittleFlowers-Spa/README.md

 I used the following validators to check my HTML and CSS code:

 [HTML Validator](https://validator.w3.org/)
-Document checking completed.
-No errors or warnings to show.
+Outcome: Document checking completed.
+No errors or warnings to show. (all 4 pages)

 [CSS Validator](https://jigsaw.w3.org/css-validator/validator)
 Outcome: Congratulations!
 No Error Found.

 ### Bugs

-- I initially didn't use the container class when using bootstrap grid (which should have the structure container > row > column) which caused horizontal overflow.
+- I initially didn't use the container class when using bootstrap grid (which should have the structure container > row > column).
+This caused horizontal overflow.
 After adding the container (or container-fluid) class, the issue was fixed.

 - I wasn't able to configure a collapsible navbar from [Bootstrap instructions](https://getbootstrap.com/docs/4.0/components/navbar/).
 I used the scripts at the end of [this repository](https://github.com/Code-Institute-Solutions/BootstrappingYourNextBigIdea-BS4/blob/master/03-Components/03-progressive_enhancements_with_javascript_components-part-1/index.html) instead.

 - I wanted the navbar to be always at the top of the page, even when scrolling down.
 This caused the navbar to cover the banner too.
-To avoid this, I just added a div called with class fix-navbar-issue, with the only purpose of "pushing down" the banner so that the navbar didn't cover it.
+To avoid this, I just added a div with class fix-navbar-issue, with the only purpose of "pushing down" the banner so that the navbar didn't cover it.

-- I tried to set a transition in the Facilities pages using the visibility value, which didn't work.
+- I tried to set a transition in the Facilities page using the visibility value, which didn't work.
 I found [here](https://stackoverflow.com/questions/27900053/css-transition-with-visibility-not-working) the reason why and changed the transition to affect the opacity value.

 ## Deployment